RossM/KoikatsuMods/Extra Shaders/README.md

 **AnimationU/AnimationV:** Allow animation of the noise texture for fire-like effects.

 **DetailMask/LineWidthS:** Only used to calculate the outline width.
-They should be the same as for the primary material, or there may be gaps between the outline and the aura.
+These should be the same as for the primary material, or there may be gaps between the outline and the aura.

 **GeometryExtend:** Controls the size of the geometry the aura is drawn on.
 Increase if the edge of the aura is getting cut off, but it may impact performance.